FraWagner/me/content/publication/legitimation/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: Lukasz Michalczyk via Shutterstock'
+  caption: 'Image credit: Getty Images'
   focal_point: ""
   preview_only: false